tzapu/WiFiManager/README.md

   // is configuration portal requested? if ( digitalRead(TRIGGER_PIN) == LOW ) {
     WiFiManager wifiManager;
-    wifiManager.startConfigPortal("OnDemandAP");
+    wifiManager.startConfigPortal();
     Serial.println("connected...yeey :)");
   }
 }
 ```
-See example for a more complex version.
-[OnDemandConfigPortal](https://github.com/kentaylor/WiFiManager/tree/master/examples/ConfigOnswitch)
+See  [ConfigOnSwitch](https://github.com/kentaylor/WiFiManager/tree/master/examples/ConfigOnswitch) example for a more complex version.

 #### Custom Parameters
 You can use WiFiManager to collect more parameters than just SSID and password.